 Moreover, a 2014 study published in Current Neuropharmacology suggests that CBD can be a wake-promoting agent at low doses, making users more alert throughout the day (1).

 Interestingly, our sleep-wake cycle largely depends on our level of alertness during the day, so CBD oil may also help when your kiddo has problems falling asleep at night.

 CBD Oil for Kids With Anxiety

-CBD exerts several actions in the brain that regulate our brain’s response to the feelings of fear and anxiety.
+CBD exerts several actions in the brain that regulate our brain’s response to feelings of fear and anxiety.
 The research in this subject is mostly preclinical or based on animal studies, but there are thousands of testimonies from parents whose children found relief from anxiety in CBD oil.